kkoop/qibutton/README.md

 =====
 This tool can be used to read an iButton temperature sensor DS1922L/T/E via the USB 1-Wire adapter DS9490 (chip is a DS2490) on Linux.
-Two tools are included, a CLI and a GUI based on QT4.
+Two tools are included, a CLI and a GUI based on QT5.

 Requirements
 ============
-* USB communication uses libusb.
+* USB communication uses libusb-dev.
 This only works if the kernel module ds2490 is not loaded (-> rmmod ds2490 or blacklist).
 * The user needs r/w access to the USB device.
 A udev rule should be used to change group to plugdev for Vendor ID 04FA, ProductID 2490